garrandall/popular-music-data/tracks/you-can-get-it-all-bow-wow-johnta-austin.md

 I know you heard my reputation (reputation)
-You dont think I would ever do right by you (by you) You think that if you and I was in a relationship
+You don't think I would ever do right by you (by you) You think that if you and I was in a relationship
 I would never be true (be true)
 You think that anything I say is straight gang (straight gang)